Fix UEFI-CSM boot method for VMs

 Possible solution: FreeNAS needs to investigate and provide a mechanism for selecting the boot order of devices attached to a VM.
 This also needed for VMs were multiple disk devices are attached.
 See this forum thread about how you cannot create a test VM of freenas with multiple disk attached via the UI: https://forums.freenas.org/index.php?threads/struggling-to-create-a-freenas-11-2-vm-in-iohyve-bhyve.64005/#post-458658

-#4 Updated by William Grzybowski over 1 year ago
+#4 Updated by William Grzybowski about 2 years ago

 - Category changed from GUI (new) to Middleware

 - Status changed from Unscreened to Blocked

 - Assignee changed from Vaibhav Chauhan to William Grzybowski